Upcoming & Past Meetings

 Corey Richard, Community Consultant – Central Kentucky, Kentucky Department for Public Health, presented the Kentucky Prescription Assistance Program (KPAP).
 KPAP helps qualifying individuals identify sources of free and low-cost medications offered by pharmaceutical companies.
 Staff members collaborate with medical personnel and community agencies such as churches, hospitals, and social services to provide information about KPAP.
 KPAP has saved Kentuckians $1 Billion since the program’s inception in 2008.
 If you are interested in becoming a KPAP partner, please visit the Cabinet for Health and Family Services website.

-Counties in KY6&8: Bell, Breathitt, Clay, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lee, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, Pike, Whitley, but all are welcome to attend.
+Counties in KY6&8: Bell, Breathitt, Clay, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lee, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, Pike, and Whitley, but all are welcome to attend!

 Up next, Managed Care Organizations (MCO), Aetna, Molina by Passport Healthcare, and Wellcare, shared their member value benefits that Medicaid members have access to.
 The benefits span from assistance with food and wellness to gift cards for going for annual health care services.
 For a full list of the MCO’s benefits, please reach out to Claire Arant, carant@kyha.com, for their presentation.